Leaving a small business in California is a common occurrence. Many situations warrant this result, some of which are:

 - Negotiation via a Definitive Purchase Agreement.

-- Opening the escrow process and assisting to make sure each item completes correctly.
+- Opening the escrow process and ensuring that each item is completed correctly.

 - The sale of the small business can close successfully.